DOT Telecom License Required

 • Quarterly & Annual Compliance Reports: ISPs must submit network usage and service reports to DoT periodically.

-To successfully apply for an OSP (Other Service Provider) or ISP (Internet Service Provider) Licence, businesses must submit specific documents as per the Department of Telecommunications (DoT) guidelines.
-Ensuring proper documentation helps in avoiding application delays and rejections.
+To successfully apply for an OSP or ISP Licence, businesses must submit specific documents as per the Department of Telecommunications (DoT) guidelines.

 Common Documents for Both OSP & ISP Licence